Fettiplace: Manors

 The original seat of the Fettiplace family was the manor of North Denchworth (formerly in Oxfordshire, now part of Berkshire).
 Ralph de Camoys sold it in 1262 or 1263 to Adam Fettiplace of Oxford.
-Philip Fettiplace, Adam's son and successor, had a release from John de Camoys in 1291, and settled North Denchworth on the heirs of his son Aimery in 1300, and a further settlement was executed by Aimery on himself and his wife Joan in 1316.
-His grandson Thomas seems ultimately to have succeeded, followed by his son Henry who died in possession of North Denchworth in 1411, and grandson John.
-The heir of John was his nephew Peter, who died in 1494, followed by his son John, latter's son Philip, who died in 1546, and Philip's son Anthony, who only survived his father by a few weeks.
-The manor then descended to Anthony's minor son Edward, then on his 1597 death to his son Thomas, who died without issue.
-The manor passed in accordance with a settlement to his sister Margaret widow of Christopher Fettiplace of Letcombe Regis, whose son Edmund sold it in 1629 to John Fettiplace of Swinbrook and Childrey, and it subsequently followed the descent of the manor of Rampayns in Childrey in his family.
-The last of this family, Richard Gorges Fettiplace, left it by will to his brother-in-law Captain Dacre.
+Philip Fettiplace, Adam's son and successor, received a release from John de Camoys in 1291 and settled North Denchworth on the heirs of his son Aimery in 1300.
+A further settlement was made by Aimery on himself and his wife, Joan, in 1316.

+His grandson Thomas appears to have ultimately succeeded, followed by his son Henry, who died in possession of North Denchworth in 1411, and then by his grandson John.
+John's heir was his nephew Peter, who died in 1494, and was succeeded by his son John, then John's son Philip, who died in 1546, and finally Philip's son Anthony, who survived his father by only a few weeks.

+The manor then descended to Anthony's minor son, Edward, and upon Edward's death in 1597, to his son Thomas, who died without issue.
+In accordance with a settlement, the manor passed to Thomas' sister, Margaret, widow of Christopher Fettiplace of Letcombe Regis.
+Her son, Edmund, sold it in 1629 to John Fettiplace of Swinbrook and Childrey, and it subsequently followed the descent of the manor of Rampayns in Childrey within his family.
+The last of this line, Richard Gorges Fettiplace, left the manor by will to his brother-in-law, Captain Dacre.

 The manor-house at East Shefford, known as Hug Ditch Court, probably passed to the Fettiplace family before the middle of the 15th century.
 Sir Thomas Fettiplace of East Shefford was buried in the church here about 1447.
 Sir Thomas left three sons, William, James and John.
 The eldest son, William, who was of Stokenchurch, held some land in Shefford.
 William had an only daughter Anne.
 James inherited the neighbouring manor of Maidencourt.
 John Fettiplace was a citizen and draper of London and a member of the household of King Henry VI, by whom he was employed to carry a garter to the King of Portugal.
 He inherited the East Shefford manor, and on his death in 1464 he bequeathed it to his eldest son Richard.